EU-ECDC/EcdcColors/README.md

 accessibility to those who are colour-blind, being compatible with the ECDC corporate identity and being pleasing to the eye.

-The colours implemented in SurvColors fit ECDC’s requirements but are also valid for any other organisation and can be used widely.
+The colours implemented in EcdcColors fit ECDC’s requirements but are also valid for any other organisation and can be used widely.
 It is also possible to adapt these colours to suit different needs.

 Citation:  European Centre for Disease Prevention and Control.
 Guidelines for presentation of surveillance